Nagananda Kodituwakku: Prestige Automobiles - BMW

-Kodituwakku filed a petition in the court of appeal seeking an order to compel the Director General of Customs to conduct a formal inquiry into Prestige Automobiles for a Rs 16 billion government tax revenue fraud through the importation of 1,675 units of high-value BMW motor cars during the period between March 2011 to October 2014.
+Kodituwakku filed a petition in the Court of Appeal of Sri Lanka seeking an order to compel the Director General of Customs to conduct a formal inquiry into Prestige Automobiles for a Rs 16 billion government tax revenue fraud through the importation of 1,675 units of high-value BMW motor cars during the period between March 2011 to October 2014.
 The Director General at the time, Chulananda Perera, settled the case quickly and issued a Rs 100,000 fine for each car, a total fine of Rs 167,500,000 - roughly 1% of the total amount defrauded.
 However, Chulananda's successor, Sarojini Charles has rescinded Chulananda's order and launched a fresh inquiry.
 The outcome of the case is still pending in court.

 Wilpattu Deforestation

-In 2015, the Center for Environmental Justice requested the Court to issue an order to remove illegal structures built on the protected Wilpattu Forest Reserve.
+In 2015, the Centre for Environmental Justice requested the Court to issue an order to remove illegal structures built on the protected Wilpattu Forest Reserve.
 However, these illegal structures were depicted as a resettlement area for people who were displaced by war and it was argued that the Wilpattu Forest Reserve was located in the Puttalam district, but the resettlement was carried out in a forest area in the Mannar district.
 It was also claimed that the resettlement area was once inhabited and since its inhabitants left the area a number of years ago the forest had consumed the area.

 A petition was filed by Kodituwakku and environmentalist, Malinda Seneviratne on 22 March 2019 against the unauthorised construction and the deforestation to Wilpattu National Park.
 Kodituwakku informed the court that Minister Rishad Bathiudeen had been continuously clearing the forest reserve and pleaded for an urgent hearing.
 The Court of Appeal upheld the request and allowed the petition to be taken up on 28 June 2019.